-Even with patent rights there is no guarantee that a pretender will not try to usurp a novel idea, or that it will not be infringed.
-Like all intellectual property protection rights, it still must be monitored and enforced which can be an expensive task, fraught with difficulty.
+Even with patent rights there is no guarantee that a pretender will not try to usurp a novel idea.
+Or that it will not be infringed.
+Like all intellectual property protection rights, it still must be monitored and enforced which can be an expensive task.
+Almost always fraught with difficulty.

 The priority of every new business entering a crowded market should be to differentiate itself from the existing players.
 Differentiating yourself from the existing competition means copyright, trademarks, design rights and patent protection.
 Seeing as the digital technology market is saturated with start-ups ranging from healthcare to fashion, a novel idea for an algorithm that can really change the existing technology paradigm and improve people’s lives should be patented.
 To patent or not to patent is therefore the question?

 Not to patent means that even if you think your features are innovative, novel and there are no direct competitors using the same features, you may be wrong.
 Somebody may have thought of it first.
 Lots of entrepreneurs and businesses have found themselves on the wrong end of a lawsuit.
 Just for simply not making sure that their ideas are not already patented.
 Not to patent also means that the idea must be patentable in the first place.
 Before I go into patent infringement in more detail I’ll just explain a little bit more about what can be patented.